 - There was a mixed perspective from staff regarding feeling respected, supported, and valued.
 Staff were focused on the needs of patients receiving care. - Trust leaders spoke clearly about compassion for the wellbeing of staff and the need to be inclusive, empathic, and compassionate.
-The leadership was clearly focussed on their colleagues and there had been a number of initiatives across the organisation to support staff during the pandemic and more broadly.
+The leadership was clearly focussed on their colleagues and there had been a number of initiatives across the organisation to support staff during the parameters afforms from the parameters are supported by the content of the parameters are supported by the content of the parameters are supported by the paramete